Mastering Asynchronous Web Crawling with Python’s asyncio

 Key aspects of this implementation:

-ensures workers can shut down gracefully when work is completetask_done()
+• timeout ensures workers can shut down gracefully when work is complete

 While asyncio enables concurrent operations, we need to control how many requests run simultaneously to avoid overwhelming servers or our own resources.
-Semaphores provide this control:
+Semaphores provide this control by limiting the number of concurrent operations:

 class PageWorker: